su-ntu-ctp/5m-data-1.1-intro-data-science/installation.md

 Most software engineering and development tools are initially developed for Linux and then adapted for Windows.
 As a result, they often perform better on Linux.
 Although Windows versions of popular tools are widely available, we strongly recommend using the Linux version whenever possible for optimal performance.
 You must be running Windows 11 or 10 version 2004 and higher.

+For a step by step installation instruction guide, please refer to [here](guides/install_wsl.md).

+For a very basic usage guide, please refer to [here](guides/wsl_linux_basics.md)

-Follow the instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install Ubuntu on WSL.
+If you encounter issues with the guide above, you can refer to the official installation instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install Ubuntu on WSL.

+### Additional Learning Resource
 You can access your WSL files using regular Windows applications, such as File Explorer.
 While you in your Linux directory, type:

 `explorer.exe .`

 Read this [tutorial](https://learn.microsoft.com/en-us/windows/wsl/filesystems) to find out how it works.

-For a step by step installation instruction guide, please refer to [here](guides/install_wsl.md).

-For a very basic usage guide, please refer to [here](guides/wsl_linux_basics.md)

 Please refer to [Reference - WSL on Windows](reference.md#wsl-on-windows) for more learning resource on WSL.